 No matter what industry, OSHA penalties can really affect a business and workplace or job site.
 Although it may seem like they are impossible to avoid, there are some things you can do to avoid being penalized by OSHA.
 Standards and safety guidelines are regularly released, in order to give you a plan and path to follow that will lead to your ultimate safety.
 However, sometimes these can seem overwhelming and impossible to follow.
 So what are some simple steps you can take to make sure you are following all standards and avoid OSHA penalties?

 Pete Hamlin, with the Antea Group, came up with five tips that could help you avoid OSHA penalties.
-Although they were originally designed for the food industry, these tips can help anyone in any industry be sure that they are fully compliant with OSHA standards.
+Although they were originally designed for the food industry, these tips can help anyone in any industry be sure that they are fully aligned with OSHA Requirements.
 They are as follows:

 - Encourage employees to speak up about any safety issues they see.
 Empower supervisors to have one-on-one meetings with employees, or provide an anonymous suggestion box so workers feel comfortable sharing concerns.